Eikix/articles/blog-posts/my-first-sync-article/my-first-sync-article.md

 Most compelling pros:

-- 👷 Build a state-of-the-art serverless app by writing your application's logic and infrastructure as code in the same repository (in typescript 🧞‍♂️).
+- 🏗 Leverage the no. 1 framework's (Serverless framework) awesome community and developer experience to create and deploy lambdas,

-- 🍭 Easily create AWS resources thanks to the AWS CDK's awesome DevX.
+- 🍭 Easily create other AWS resources thanks to the AWS CDK's higher levels abstractions,

-- 🏗 Benefit from only one deployment process for the entire app, handled by Serverless Framework.
+- 👷 Build a state-of-the-art serverless app by writing your application's logic and configuration in the same repository with Typescript (strongly typed infrastructure as code 🧞‍♂️!).

 How does it work?